005: Supporting Someone With Anxiety with Sarah

-In this episode Lucy interviews Sarah Provirose on her own experience with anxiety.
+In this episode Lucy interviews Sarah (@sarahprovirose) on supporting someone with anxiety, including her own experience with anxiety.
 Sarah talks about when her anxiety started, how she learned to manage it and how best to support someone with their anxiety.

 Lucy: Let us know a little bit about you and where your anxiety began.